Workday/canvas-kit/modules/react/skeleton/README.md

 # Canvas Kit Skeleton

-A component that renders a skeleton (a placeholder for future content).
-The skeleton component takes in children skeleton components and displays them with an animated sheen to indicate loading.
+A set of compound components that render a skeleton (a placeholder for future content).
+The skeleton component takes in children skeleton components and displays them with an animation to indicate loading.

 [> Workday Design Reference](https://design.workday.com/components/indicators/skeleton-loader)